Developer Guidelines

 game titles remain distinct.
 The direct duplication of existing titles is problematic and can

-The games description should be written in standard English with correct spelling and grammar.
-We
+The game’s description should be written in standard

-strongly recommend including details such as character names, game objectives, the theme, and
+e strongly recommend including details such as character names, game

 Consider using additional SEO optimization elements (keywords) within your description to

-improve the game's visibility in search results.
-In the description, use the game name
+improve the games visibility in search results.
+In the description, use the game name (exactly

-(exactly as it is written in the title) at least once
+as it is written in the title) at least once.

-familiarize themselves with the gameplay.
-Avoid using minimal descriptions such as 'Mouse'
+themselves with the gameplay.
+Avoid using minimal descriptions such as 'Mouse' or

 better discoverability.
 Games should have a minimum of one genre and one tag, and a